 The Technica LP60 does have a USB port which can greatly ease the process of transferring and recording music.
 While a USB port is not an absolute requirement, it is a nice feature to have and adds value to the overall Audio Technica LP60 package.

 “This turntable does not set itself apart from the competition in a one particular category such as audio quality or ease of use but it is far above average in almost every category.”

 This is why it remains such a popular choice for those who are new to working with transferring music from vinyl to digital and for those who are not great at working with tech solutions.
 As a package, it offers a lot of functionality for what is a relatively low price.

 Features and Functions

-The overall quality of audio output always depends on all of the individual components that make up an entire system.
-However, the LP60 does offer a higher quality audio experience compared to entry level turntables that have ceramic cartridges.
+The overall quality of the audio output always depends on all of the individual components that make up an entire system.
+However, the LP60 does offer a higher quality audio experience compared to entry-level turntables that have ceramic cartridges.

 “It won’t measure up to some of the high-end or premium players available but it is among the very best in the entry-level and mid-level record player market.”

 The LP60 with a USB output port is only available in silver.
 However, if a USB port is not important for you then you can get the unit without and choose from several colors including red, onyx black, and dark blue.